 We were also fascinated with Jewish customs and holidays and folklore and whatnot.

 As one major example, I can’t even tell you how many fundagelicals I knew who owned at least one shofar.
 (Yes, of course Biff had one.
-He wasn’t very good it, though I reckon you guessed that already.)
+He wasn’t very good at blowing it, though I reckon you guessed that already.)
 These are instruments made out of a ram’s horn that are blown for various Jewish religious observances and holy days.
 I think my tribe liked them because they were loud, distinctive, and very exotic-looking.
+Also super-duper Jewish.

 And they still do like them.
 They’re often used in conjunction with hardcore Endtimes fantasizing because there’s a Bible verse about these sorts of horns being blown by angels at the end of the world.
 Jim Bakker, who is peddling Apocalypse Chow lately to fundagelicals, simply adores them and his fearmongering videos are probably the easiest way to experience them.
-You can hear shofar blowing at the very beginning of this video mocking him–and even see them in use in the hands of florid-faced fundagelicals who clearly had no idea how much lung-power was going to be required of them:
+You can hear shofar blowing at about 3:45 minutes into this video mocking him—and even see them in use in the hands of florid-faced fundagelicals who clearly had no idea how much lung-power was going to be required of them.

 (And it’s just so typical, to see how these fanatical nutbars have so misconstrued the shofar.
-Among other things, the shofar is part of the Jewish New Year, Rosh Hashanah, blown “to rouse the Divine in the listener.”
+Among other things, the shofar is part of the Jewish New Year, Rosh Hashanah.
+Jews blow shofar horns “to rouse the Divine in the listener.”
 As another Jewish site puts it, “the sound of the shofar is more than just a sound of jubilation.
 It is the sound of the presence of God, and the sound we use to cry out to God when we need God’s intervention.”
 But fundagelicals use these horns now to gussy up their Endtimes revival sermons.
 These horns are now one of the most visible and conspicuous appropriations of Jewish culture by fundagelicals.)

 Just a little cultural appropriation